nuxt-modules/cloudinary/docs/content/en/options.md

 * Type: `Boolean`
 * Default: `false`

-Enable it to switch to use [ready-made Vue components](/usage/vue-components) for images and videos embedded with Cloudinary functionalities instead of [generating mode](/usage/build-urls-and-tags).
+Enable it to use [ready-made Vue components](/usage/vue-components) for images and videos embedded with Cloudinary functionalities.

 ```js[nuxt.config.js]
 export default {